Avni-Sharma/Avni-Sharma.github.io/README.md

 ## Personal Website

 Hello World!
-This is my first iteration of my website.
+This is the first iteration of my website.
+The website is a mini portfolio and I look forward in adding more content.

 ## 🛠 Installation & Set Up